chooseMoneychooseMediachooseShoppingchoose

 "By going to a claims management company, you'll pay what could be a lot of money for something you can easily do yourself.
 If your bank rejects your complaint, always go to the Ombudsman - most complaints about PPI are upheld in favour of the consumer."

-In addition, claims management firms have no fast track as the FOS feels the strain of complaints: claims take the same amount of time.
+In addition, claims management firms have no fast track to the FOS: claims take the same amount of time.

 Who's using claims management?